 A corporate vice-president found himself in a difficult situation that made him wonder which employees he could trust and which he should not.
-Following several days of angst over the matter, he requested an after-hours conference with his CEO, a man he greatly admired and to whom he had demonstrated fierce loyalty.
+He finally requested an after-hours conference with his CEO, a man he greatly admired.

 After explaining the problem at hand, he asked the CEO, “How do you know who you can trust?”

 The reply stunned him.
 “I don’t trust anyone.”

 “Yes, it does.
 But at least you have your answer and I recommend that you do the same.”

 The CEO added that he tended to rely more on the people who continually gave him the best reasoning, ideas, performance, and results.
 He also believed that knowing the numbers made it easier to discern the difference between whom he should or should not trust in any given situation.

 A recent survey of fleet managers by Software Advice revealed that a whopping 53 percent responded that fuel costs exceeded projections “somewhat” or “very” frequently.
 Fifty-four percent agreed that they were either “somewhat” or “very” concerned that fuel theft was a major contributing factor (see chart).